beamX/control-node/TESTING.md

+# Testing

 ## Generate example service_app
-An example release tar which can be run on the openssh-server can be prepared as follows
+An example release tarball which can be run on the openssh-server can be prepared as follows

 ```sh